Skip to content

 There are several options for online therapy.
 There are many private therapists who are providing services through their own electronic record management systems as a part of their private practice who are typically listed in therapist directories.
 In addition, there are several subscription services that allow the user various means of contact with a therapist for a weekly, monthly, quarterly, or yearly price.

-In contrast, weekly subscription services often offer other modalities of treatment such as chatrooms, messaging services, telephone sessions, and video-assisted treatment.
+Therapy subscription services often offer other modalities of treatment such as chatrooms, messaging services, telephone sessions, and video-assisted treatment.
 While subscription services offer the traditional model of weekly face-to-face online sessions, this service can cost an additional fee depending on the subscription service identified.

 What Are the Benefits of Online Therapy?

 There are several benefits to online therapy vs. in-person therapy, most notably convenience and accelerated outcomes.
-Many individuals chose to sign up for online therapy as a result of having limited providers in their area, not having the freedom to leave the home to seek services, or requiring a non-traditional approach to treatment.
+Many people chose to sign up for online therapy as a result of having limited providers in their area, not having the freedom to leave the home to seek services, or requiring a non-traditional approach to treatment.
 Online therapy allows the user to receive services from the comfort of their own home without the need to travel, find daycare, or even get out of their pajamas.

 In addition to the vast convenience afforded through online therapy, services provided through this modality are often shorter than a traditional in-office approach.
 Due to the limited nature of the treatment, there tends to be a decreased overall cost associated with online therapy.